pedropreciado/chromestesia/README.md

 + Choose inviting fonts and color schemes
 + Begin designing color selector

+**Day 2**: Begin adding selected tempo and time signature logic to intervals, and render the selected colors based on the result values.
++ Test formulas for setting bpm in ms for `setInterval`
++ Make sure colors stay in sync
++ Begin forms and input value collection

+**Day 3**: Have page ready to take user input and display appropriate colors.
+The app should also be rendering the colors in time.
++ Finish forms for user input
++ Kave key bindings working
++ Begin logic for suggested complimentary colors

-**Day 3 and 4**: Begin working on scripts and test input logic.
+**Day 4**: Begin working on scripts and test input logic.
 Also research on how to set a sound and display colors on certain time.

 + Script form input logic
 + Test return values from `color_wheel.js` and `options.js` to `visual.js`
-+ Begin logic for suggested complimentary colors.
 + Select default colors
 + Enter keys needed to change tempo and other functionalities
++ Style to make app attractive and inviting